 Normally an optimistic and outgoing person by nature, Weiss found herself going through a “pretty dark” period following Amy’s birth.

-For most of us, recharging and replenishing would probably mean something along the lines of taking up yoga, or spending the day getting pampered at a fancy spa.
+For most of us, recharging and replenishing would probably mean something along the lines of taking up yoga.
+Or perhaps spending the day getting pampered at a fancy spa.
 For Weiss, it meant starting her own business – Table of Plenty.

-Table of Plenty began with just one product – dukkah – which was inspired by Weiss’s love of travel and of savoury foods.
-It was launched before dukkah was really a “thing”, but after selling at farmers’ markets for a while, the product was launched into Woolworths in 2006.
+Table of Plenty began with just one product – dukkah.
+Inspiration for the product came from Weiss’s love of travel and savoury foods.
+Launched before dukkah was really a “thing”, Weiss initially sold it at farmers’ markets.
+But in 2006, the product launched in Woolworths.

-From there, Table of Plenty has grown into a genuine success story, and now sells a variety of healthy products, from muesli and rice cakes to kefir.
+From there, Table of Plenty has grown into a genuine success story.
+It now sells a variety of healthy products, from muesli and rice cakes to kefir.

 “We never wanted to be a singular brand,” Weiss says.
-“The name Table of Plenty really comes from the philosophy behind the brand, which we call a ‘life of plenty’ – a holistic philosophy of food being your medicine, of nature knowing best, and of nourishing your body from the inside to the outside.
+“The name Table of Plenty really comes from the philosophy behind the brand, which we call a ‘life of plenty’.
+It’s a holistic philosophy of food being your medicine; of nature knowing best and of nourishing your body from the inside to the outside.

-Table of Plenty also works closely with the disabled community, and has created thousands of hours’ work for people with disabilities, from logistics and packing to blending products.
+Table of Plenty also works closely with the disabled community.
+It has created thousands of hours work for people with disabilities, from logistics and packing to blending products.

 “It’s very obvious why the cause is so close to our hearts,” Weiss says.
-“When Amy was born we realised that a society is judged by how it treats its most vulnerable, and that there is always room for improvement.
+“When Amy was born we realised that a society is judged by how it treats its most vulnerable.
+And there is always room for improvement.
 We continue to provide work opportunities and create pathways for training for people with disabilities wherever we can.”

-As it is quoted on Table of Plenty’s website, “Difficult roads often lead to beautiful destinations”.
+The website of Table of Plenty quotes, “Difficult roads often lead to beautiful destinations”.
 By embracing opportunity in a time of adversity, Kate Weiss has shown that the destination can be very beautiful indeed.
 And, as the rest of this quote, attributed to motivational speaker Zig Ziglar, promises, “The best is yet to come”.

 You can find out more about Table of Plenty, including their newest product offerings, at tableofplenty.com.au